michaelsthr/IOSA/README.md

 # IOSA - Implementation Of Scheduling Algorithms
 ### Developers: Michael Stöhr, Samuel Käufler, Matthias Steger

+This project is publicly hosted on GitHub to improve collaboration among Michael Stöhr, Samuel Käufler, Matthias Steger.
+You can find it at [IOSA GitHub Repository](https://github.com/michaelsthr/IOSA).

 ### Implementations of following algorithms:
 - FCFS: First-Come-First-Serve schedules processes in the order they arrive in the ready queue.
     - It is simple but can lead to the convoy effect.